jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 <li>Create a strong diversity and inclusion initiative.</li></ul>

 ## **Involve your employees in the Hiring Process**
-Utilizing the network and contacts of your existing employees brings different    improvements in recruitment:
+Utilizing the network and contacts of your existing employees can drastically improve the recruitment process :
 <ul><li>Creates more accountability.</li>
 <li>Connects employees with company success.</li>
 <li>Eases onboarding.</li>
 <li>Makes for a stronger cultural fit.</li></ul>

 ## **Pay better than you Competition**
-Make sure to stay on top of industry trends regarding compensation, and make sure that your company is at the head of the pack in terms of offerings.
+Make sure to stay on top of industry trends regarding compensation, and make sure that your organization is at the head of the pack in terms of offerings.
 Different strategies can be used to ensure better pay:
 <ul><li>Take note of the competitive advantage of the employers in the same line of business.</li>
 <li>Analyze how they approach marketing.</li>
 <li>Understand their financial standings and budget.</li>